t2civ/astropolis_sdk/public/data/tables/README.md

 Antarctica and 6 major players from total land area (1.49e8 km^2) gets us area of PLAYER_OTHER at 9.03e7 km^2.

-## compositions_resources_heterogeneities.tsv
+## compositions_resources_variances.tsv

 Row prefix: `COMPOSITION_`
 Column prefix: `RESOURCE_` (is_extraction subset)
 Table access: `table[composition_type][resource_type]`

-Defines heterogeneity of resources in each composition.
+Defines variance of resources in each composition.
 Values are coefficient of variation of mass.
-Heterogeneity causes "deposits".
-Fully "mixed" strata (such as atmosphere) are omitted from table and have default heterogeneity = 0.0.
+Variance causes "deposits".
+Fully "mixed" strata (such as atmosphere) are omitted from table and have default variance = 0.0.

 ## compositions_resources_percents.tsv